bc-anaisabel/juniperus_paper/bin/README.md

 ## Step 1.

 AMPtk needs to be previously installed [using conda](https://amptk.readthedocs.io/en/latest/index.html)

+The usearch9 dependency must also be manually installed from the [developer](http://www.drive5.com/usearch/download.html) and linked to the PATH.

 Load the amptk environment with: `conda activate amptk`